Suvanshhh/Product_Autocomplete_SearchBar/design_doc.md

 ## ✅ Summary

 This FastAPI-based backend is optimized for performance, clarity, and correctness for an autocomplete-style product search.
-It handles validation, edge cases, ranking, and pagination with clean modular code and is ready to be scaled with a real database if needed.
+It handles validation, edge cases, ranking, and pagination with clean modular code.